 In case of governor failure, the governor fails in the current position, leaving the correlator intact, so it will require small adjustments by the pilot.

 Unlike the piston governor, the turbine governor governs maximum RPM.
 The throttle twist grip works more like a condition lever, if the governor is operating normally.
+The throttle has an OFF range (fuel shut off), then ground idle and then flight range.
+The “shutoff” range is guarded by the Idle Release lock, preventing accidental engine shutdowns.
 By twisting the throttle towards flight mode, maximum fuel flow will be enabled, but the actual fuel flow will be adjusted by the governor.
-This works without actually twisting the handle itself, so the throttle handle will show no feedback that the governor is operating, unlike in the piston variant.
+The governor works without actually twisting the handle itself, so the throttle handle will show no feedback that the governor is operating, unlike in the piston variant.
 By blipping the rotor RPM trim, the governed RPM can be adjusted slightly.

 In case of governor failure, the fuel flow restriction is removed, so the throttle in flight mode will most likely cause the rotor to overspeed.
-The pilot will need to reduce the throttle drastically to prevent that, and will then need to manually control the throttle to keep the rotor RPM in the desired range.
+The pilot will need to reduce the throttle to prevent that, and will then need to manually control the throttle to keep the rotor RPM in the desired range.
+If configured in Plane Maker, a correlator input will be added to the throttle in case of governor failure, to limit the need for large excursions with the throttle.